ML4GLand/EUGenE_use_cases/scBasset/README.md

 scBasset is a framework that can be applied to any scATAC-seq dataset.
 We have chosen a few particular datasets:
 - PBMC 3k multiome
 - Buenrostro 2018

-You can find numerically ordered notebooks in this directory for running the steps necessary to preprocess and train scBasset models on these datasets.
+You can find numerically ordered notebooks in these subdirectories for running the steps necessary to preprocess and train scBasset models on these datasets.

 2. Benchmarking scBasset models
 Coming soon!